Eras and Positions

 • The NHL grew as a business enterprise, leaving behind the cozy confines of regional play and becoming a coast-to-coast sport.

-• Think of players like Guy Lafleur, Ray Bourque, and Ken Dryden.
+• Think of players like Jari Kurri, Denis Potvin, and Ken Dryden.

 #4: Modern Era (1993-2020)

-• This era represents a time of labour instability, an influx of European and American talent, and the creation of a salary cap in 2005 after a lost season.
+• This era represents a time of labour instability, an influx of European and American talent, and the introduction of a salary cap in 2005 after a lost season.

 • On the ice, the league’s scoring descent began, as teams prioritized goal prevention while the goaltending position advanced.